KoreaWithLocal · Updated April 2026

 Lotte World Mall — Everything in One Place

 Lotte World Mall in Jamsil is massive.
 Shopping floors, restaurants, a cinema, and the Lotte World Tower observatory (Seoul Sky) are all connected.
-On a clear day, the observatory gives you a full panoramic view of Seoul.
 On a rainy day, watching the city disappear into low clouds from 500 meters up is its own kind of stunning.
-Lotte World Adventure indoor theme park is attached as well, so if you’re traveling with family or just want a full day of activity, this is the place.

 Starfield COEX Mall — The Famous Starfield Library

 COEX Mall in Samseong-dong is home to one of the most photographed indoor spaces in Seoul — the Starfield Library.
-Two walls of bookshelves, each 13 meters tall, stretching the length of the hall.
 Seeing it in person is genuinely impressive, even if you’ve already seen it in photos.
 Entry is free, there are plenty of cafes and restaurants nearby, and you could easily spend half a day here without running out of things to do.
-A must-visit rainy day indoor spot in Seoul.

 The Hyundai Seoul — The Most Trendy Indoor Mall in Korea